-We need accountability and a concrete plan to eradicate this problem quickly.
+We need accountability and a concrete plan to resolve this problem quickly.
 Children need rescuing from this industry.
 Informal miners need structure.
 Corporates need to understand that cobalt belongs to the Democratic Republic Congo.
 It is their resource and Congolese people should profit from it fairly; fair trade, safe mining practices.

 Would you pay an extra £1 or $1 when you buy your next smartphone, smartwatch or laptop?
 This money could stop children having to work in cobalt mines.